 Health and Wellness

-The health rooms at ESM are staffed a total of 19 hours each week by a registered nurse, Sarah Lahey.
+The health rooms at ESM are staffed part time each week by a registered nurse, Sarah Lahey.
 Dividing her time evenly between our two campuses, Sarah oversees and administrates:

 - Health services offered to our students and staff

 - Required vision and hearing screenings

 - Health record management